GanChuanYin/blog/docs/05.Vue/Vue3-Extra-Topics.md

 ![](https://qiniu.espe.work/blog/20220729155551.png)

-Notice how code dealing with the same logical concern is forced to be <font color=gree size=4>`split`</font> under different options, located in different parts of the file.
-In a component that is several hundred lines long, <font color=gree size=4>`understanding and navigating a single logical concern requires constantly scrolling up and down the file`</font>, making it much more difficult than it should be.
+Notice how code dealing with the same logical concern is forced to be <font color=#3498db size=4>`split`</font> under different options, located in different parts of the file.
+In a component that is several hundred lines long, <font color=#3498db size=4>`understanding and navigating a single logical concern requires constantly scrolling up and down the file`</font>, making it much more difficult than it should be.
 In addition, if we ever intend to extract a logical concern into a reusable utility, it takes quite a bit of work to find and extract the right pieces of code from different parts of the file.

 Here's the same component, before and after the refactor into `Composition API`: